-- a) Develop and maintain a formal environmental management system consistent with the standards specified in AS/NZS ISO 14001: 2004. - b) Formally review, at least annually, the company's compliance with all environmental legislation, district and regional plans and conditions of resource consents held. - c) Maintain a sustainability programme with measurable performance criteria covering, as a minimum, the monitoring of waste and greenhouse gas emissions. - d) Undertake the monitoring of environmental discharges in accordance with implemented management plans in the areas of: - i.
-Port Noise - ii.
-Stormwater discharges to the Coastal Marine Area
+- a) Develop and maintain a formal environmental management system consistent with the standards specified in AS/NZS ISO 14001: 2004. - b) Formally review, at least annually, the company's compliance with all environmental legislation, district and regional plans and conditions of resource consents held. - c) Maintain a sustainability programme with measurable performance criteria covering, as a minimum, the monitoring of waste and greenhouse gas emissions. - d) Undertake the monitoring of environmental discharges in accordance with implemented management plans in the areas of: - Port Noise - Stormwater discharges to the Coastal Marine Area

-- iii.
-Fumigants associated with the pest treatment of cargoes, including the introduction of recapture technology for containerised cargo during 2014. - e) Monitor compliance of the use of Methyl Bromide for the fumigation of log shipments and work collaboratively with Greater Wellington Regional Council and Crown agencies to investigate alternative fumigation options. - f) Maintain an environment issues register of environmental complaints and issues for monitoring and actioning purposes.
+- Fumigants associated with the pest treatment of cargoes. - e) Monitor compliance of the use of Methyl Bromide for the fumigation of log shipments and work collaboratively with Greater Wellington Regional Council and Crown agencies to investigate alternative fumigation options. - f) Maintain an environment issues register of environmental complaints and issues for monitoring and actioning purposes.
 The register to be reported to CentrePort's Health, Safety and Environmental Committee on a regular basis (the committee meets 4 times per annum). - g) Measure CentrePort's carbon footprint on an average tonnage and ship call basis, benchmark the footprint against similar entities, and develop a plan to reduce that footprint to zero. - h) CentrePort Ltd will hold a minimum of three Environmental Consultative Committee meetings in 2013/14 comprising CentrePort Ltd and affected stakeholders (customers, port users, local authorities, Iwi and residential groups).
 The meetings provide a forum to identify and inform on a range of environmental port related matters.